maazshaik/Instant-Messaging-App/README.md

 - **Rest collaboration internal or API endpoint -** REST endpoint between front-end and backend
 - **Product environment -** GKE cluster

-- **Integration tests -** Performed by interacting with database instance and the unittest modules
+- **Integration tests -** Performed between different components like database instance, front-end, back-end and analyzer
 - **Using mock objects or any test doubles -** Used fakeredis module in python to mock the functionality of Redis
 - **Continuous integration -** Achieved using GitHub Actions
 - **Production monitoring instrumenting -** Using Prometheus